UniMath/agda-unimath/src/category-theory/pregroupoids.lagda.md

 ## Definitions

-### The predicate on precategories of being pregroupoids
+### The predicate on precategories of being a pregroupoid

 ```agda
 module _